jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 2. One pitch can be spelled objectively (e.g., `(62, 63)`)
 3. Neither pitch can be spelled objectively (e.g., `(63, 66)`)

+For case 1, no action is needed other than confirming that the objectively spellable `Node` values hold a `rank` of `1.0`.

+For cases 2 and 3 above, unique structures are needed to judge its context.

 For each `Dyad` that is examined, infrastructure for judging potential spellings for each `Pitch` therein.

-For cases 2 and 3 above, unique structures are needed to judge its context.

 **Note:**
 > `Pitch(noteNumber: 60)` can only be spelled as `c natural`, unless we are allowing `b sharps` and `d doubleFlats`